kedacore/governance/GOVERNANCE.md

 the other project maintainers agrees to extend the period to be greater than 3 months.

+If a maintainer violates our [code of conduct](CODE_OF_CONDUCT.md), a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote will be performed by the other project maintainers to determine the future of the maintainer.

 New maintainers can be added to the project by a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing maintainers.
 A potential maintainer may be nominated by an